Science Saru: Move to feature films (2016–2017)

-International focus and recent developments
+International success and Netflix partnership (2018–2019)

 2018 was the year that saw Science Saru, and in particular Masaaki Yuasa, achieve international recognition and prominence.
 Lu Over the Wall and Night is Short, Walk On Girl, as well as Yuasa's pre-Science Saru feature film Mind Game (2004), were licensed for North American distribution by GKIDS.
 Most significant to Science Saru's growing popularity was the Netflix release of Yuasa's animated series Devilman Crybaby (2018), based on the manga by Go Nagai.
 The series represented a dramatic scaling up of Science Saru's production capacity; prior to this project, the company had operated with a limited staff of 20-25 people, but work on the series necessitated expansion, including the hiring of episode directors and new creative talents.
 Devilman Crybaby was an immediate and massive international hit; with 90% of its viewers outside Japan, the series achieved the largest global audience for the studio to that date.
 The series inspired internet memes, was profiled by YouTuber PewDiePie, and was widely discussed on Twitter.
-The series was nominated in 7 categories at the Crunchyroll Anime Awards and won for Anime of the Year and Director of the Year, was awarded a Jury Selection Prize at the Japan Media Arts Festival, was cited by Vulture as containing one of the 100 most influential sequences in global animation history, and was listed as one of the best Japanese animated series of the decade.
+The series was nominated in 7 categories at the Crunchyroll Anime Awards and won for Anime of the Year and director of the Year, was awarded a Jury Selection Prize at the Japan Media Arts Festival, was cited by Vulture as containing one of the 100 most influential sequences in global animation history, and was listed as one of the best Japanese animated series of the decade.

 In 2019, Science Saru produced Yuasa's next feature film, the romance Ride Your Wave (2019).
 An original story, the film earned Science Saru the studio's best reviews to date.
 Ride Your Wave was an official competition selection at Annecy, was nominated for the Mainichi Film Award for Best Animation Film, was nominated for Annie Awards in the categories of Best Indie Feature and Outstanding Feature Film Direction, received a Jury Selection Prize at the Japan Media Arts Festival, and won Best Animated Feature Film awards at the Shanghai International Film Festival, Fantasia International Film Festival, and Sitges Film Festival.
 Also in 2019, Science Saru produced the series Super Shiro (2019), an installment of the popular Crayon Shin-chan franchise created by Yoshito Usui.
 The series was directed by Yuasa and veteran animator Tomohisa Shimoyama (making his directorial debut).
 Yuasa's involvement was the culmination of a long association with Crayon Shin-chan, having first animated for the franchise in the 1990s.
 The end of the year saw the 2010s heralded as Masaaki Yuasa's "breakout decade"; collectively, Devilman crybaby and the release of Yuasa's films in the United States led to him being highlighted as one of the most important and exciting directors in animation.